 I certify that I have read [date and type of document (i.e. news release, prospectus, AIF, etc.) that the report supports] being filed by [insert name of issuer] and that it fairly and accurately represents the information in the sections of the technical report for which I am responsible.

 Dated this [insert date].

-[Seal or Stamp]

-Signature of Qualified Person
+Signature of Qualified Person [Seal or Stamp]

-Print name of Qualified Person
+Print name of Qualified Person - on